kuzzleio/documentation-old/src/sdk-reference/memory-storage/zscan.md

 ---

-## Callback response
+## Callback Response

-Resolves to a JSON array containing 2 entries:
+Returns a JSON array containing 2 entries:

 * the cursor position for the next page of results (a next position of `0` indicates the end of the scan)
-* an array of, alternatively, sorted set members and their associated scores
+* an array of sorted set members and their associated scores